Overwhelmed Greece says migrant crisis won't be solved with fences

 "The situation is already volatile and we have started seeing increased tensions with the local authorities and between different refugee groups," said Kirk Day, the aid agency's emergency field director on the island.

-UNHCR officials said only three Greek islands had organized reception facilities for refugees but that they were inadequate.
+UNHCR officials said only three Greek islands had organised reception facilities for refugees but that they were inadequate.

 There were chaotic scenes on the island of Kos last week, where local police locked migrants in an outdoors athletics stadium to process them.
 On one occasion police used fire extinguishers to keep crowds back.